Bobsamlee/Data-Analysis-Portfolio/README.md

     "Order_Priority",
 	"Ship_Mode";

----How to interpret:
+How to interpret:

----High-priority orders should ideally use Express Air more frequently.
+	- High-priority orders should ideally use Express Air more frequently.

----Low-priority orders should lean toward Delivery Truck (economical).
+	- Low-priority orders should lean toward Delivery Truck (economical).

---If high-cost methods are used for low-priority orders, this suggests inefficient shipping spend.
+	- If high-cost methods are used for low-priority orders, this suggests inefficient shipping spend.
 Uploading KMSSqlCaseStudy.sql…]()

-- `notebooks/`: Jupyter notebook or Excel file.
-- `visuals/`: Charts, screenshots.

-## ✅ What I Learned
-- Bullet 1
-- Bullet 2